Skip to content

 Begin to Prevent Burnout

 The time to prevent your next writing burnout is now.
-You probably feel like burnout is happening right now because you’re overstretched.
+You probably feel like burnout is happening because you’re overstretched, overcommitted, and doing too much.
 You’re not wrong.
-But I am going to tell you to do more, immediately.
-Do more of what you love to write.
+But (for good reasons) I am going to tell you to do more, immediately.
+Do more of what you love.

 It’s time to get honest.

-Whatever you find rewarding in the moment, in the process, on the page… that’s your lifeboat out of burnout.
+Whatever you might find rewarding… that’s your lifeboat out of burnout.

 • If you’re a career-track author, it’s hard to make space and time for writing for “fun.”
 Or for experimentation.
-Or for anything that’s not on a deadline… even though you find meaning in passion projects that don’t fit your brand.
+Or for anything that’s not on a deadline.
 “This won’t further my career.”
-Is it time you shook off that rude, self-exploitive, extractive attitude and let yourself live?
-Because your mind isn’t meant solely to be pillaged for profit… it’s meant to be celebrated?
+Okay, boss, isn’t it time you shook off that rude, self-exploitive, extractive attitude and let yourself live?
+Because your mind isn’t meant solely to be pillaged for profit… it’s meant to be loved, protected, and enjoyed for the natural wonder that it is?
+Don’t treat your creativity like a bad dad treats his kids, where you only love them when they’re winning baseball games.
+Treat your creativity like a good dad treats his kids, where you love them no matter what they do.

 • If you’re just staring out as a writer, it can be hard to make space and time for a really big project.
-A huge thing that you’re not sure you can do.
-Maybe it’s a lot easier to just keep journaling in private, even though you find meaning in making an impact on others.
+“I can’t do that now.”
+If you’re already kind of exhausted, where will you find the energy to tackle that huge thing that you’re not sure you can do?
+Maybe it’s a lot easier to just keep journaling in private… even though you find meaning in making an impact on others.
+If you’re burned out on writing, could you have gotten disconnected from your biggest and wildest dreams?
 Is it time to break your stasis and try to write a bestseller?
 Like, really try?

 Writing what makes your eyes light up will help protect you from burnout.
 Now, later, and forever.
 Put down your judgment and pick up your pen and let yourself like it.